 - 11.1 The Board Chair is responsible to the Board for annually proposing the leadership and membership of each committee.
 The Chair will conduct an annual written survey of Directors asking them for a statement of preferences, including setting out which committee assignments would be sought, which would be acceptable and which would be unwanted.
 This information will be taken into account, but shall not necessarily be determinative of the committees to which a Director may be appointed.
 The survey form is attached to this Tab as Appendix 2. - 11.2 In preparing membership recommendations, the Board Chair will consult with the Chair of the Governance Committee and the President and then the full Governance Committee, and take into account the preferences, skills and experience of each Director.
-Committee Chairs and members are appointed by the Board at the first or second Board meeting after the annual general meeting, or as needed to fill vacancies during the year.
+Committee Chairs and members are appointed by the Board at the first Board meeting after the annual general meeting, or as needed to fill vacancies during the year. - 11.3 The Board favours a periodic rotation in committee leadership and membership in a way that recognizes and balances the needs for new ideas, continuity and maintenance of functional expertise.